Library Help Chat Skip to Main Content

 • building plans;

-• work cell phone numbers; and
+• work cell phone numbers;

-• employee-specific email addresses, e.g., j.doe@uwinnipeg.ca.
+• employee-specific email addresses, e.g., j.doe@uwinnipeg.ca; and

 Sensitive: University Data that must be protected by law, agreement, research protocol, or industry regulation; exposes non-public details of a University system; or may cause moderate harm to the University or others if disclosed to unauthorized individuals.
 For example: